Ted Lerner: Career

-The headquarters of Lerner Enterprises in Rockville was the first Leadership in Energy and Environmental Design (LEED) platinum certified multi-tenant commercial building in the D.C. area and has been the recipient of multiple design and environmental awards.
+In 1952, at age 26, Lerner borrowed $250 from his wife and founded Lerner Enterprises, a real estate development company, in Rockville, Maryland.

+In the late 1950s, he developed Wheaton Plaza in partnership with Isadore Gudelsky.
+In 1968, he developed Tysons Corner Center on land that had in the recent past featured apple orchards and cow pastures.

+He developed 22,000 homes and 6,000 and apartments, along with numerous office buildings as well as Chelsea Piers, Tysons II, and Dulles Town Center.

 Washington Nationals

-The Washington Nationals franchise (then known as the Montreal Expos) was formerly owned and operated by Major League Baseball from February 15, 2002, until the official transfer of ownership to Lerner on July 24, 2006.
+The Washington Nationals franchise (then known as the Montreal Expos) was owned and operated by Major League Baseball from February 15, 2002.
+In 2006, Bud Selig chose Lerner and his family as the buyer of the team, for which he paid $450 million; the official transfer of ownership to Lerner occurred on July 24, 2006.

 The Lerner family is the majority owner of the franchise, controlling over 90% of the shares.
-Lerner retired as managing principal owner in 2018, ceding the role to his son, Mark D. Lerner.
+Lerner retired as managing principal owner in 2018, ceding the role to his son, Mark Lerner.
 Under Lerner's ownership, the Nationals won four National League East division championships and appeared in the postseason five times.
 Lerner won a World Series ring when the Nationals defeated the Houston Astros in the 2019 World Series.

-Monumental Sports & Entertainment

-The Lerner family is also a partner in Monumental Sports & Entertainment, which owns the Washington Capitals of the National Hockey League, the Washington Mystics of the Women's National Basketball Association, the Washington Wizards of the National Basketball Association, and Capital One Arena.
+He was also a partner in Monumental Sports & Entertainment, which owns the Washington Capitals of the National Hockey League, the Washington Mystics of the Women's National Basketball Association, the Washington Wizards of the National Basketball Association, and Capital One Arena.

 Philanthropy and accolades

 The Annette M. and Theodore N. Lerner Family Foundation provides support to many organizations, including: Food & Friends; The Hebrew University of Jerusalem; Shady Grove Adventist Hospital; Hadley's Park; the Weizmann Institute of Science; the Scleroderma Foundation of Greater Washington; YouthAids; Junior Achievement of the Greater Washington Area; the Charles E. Smith Jewish Day School; and the Jewish Community Center of Greater Washington, among many others.
 Ted and his wife Annette are founding members of the United States Holocaust Memorial Museum in Washington, D.C.
-The American Academy of Achievement awarded Ted Lerner the Golden Plate Award of Excellence in 1990.

 The campus of the Charles E. Smith Jewish Day School in Rockville is named in his and his wife's honor after a multimillion-dollar donation to the school.
 The lunch room in the Melvin J. Berman Hebrew Academy was donated by the Lerner Family.
 The family has also donated the Lerner Family Health and Wellness Center and Theodore Lerner Hall at George Washington University in Washington, D.C. along with the Lerner Center at Hebrew University in Israel.
 The family donated the theater at Imagination Stage in Bethesda, Maryland.